Lawsuit: NCCU chancellor bought $70K SUV with state funds

-Benjamin Durant said he was wrongfully terminated in January because he questioned the purchase of a $70,000 SUV for Chancellor Johnson O. Akinleye's personal use.
+Benjamin Durant said he was wrongfully terminated in January because he questioned the purchase of a luxury SUV for Chancellor Johnson O. Akinleye's personal use.

 Durant claimed Akinleye was unhappy with the Nissan Pathfinder he was issued and wanted a more expensive GMC Yukon Denali - which cost roughly $70,000.